 That’s because diabetes can make a person more prone to bacterial infection in general.
 With the most severe form of gum disease also known as periodontitis, the gums pull away from the teeth, leaving pockets which are more susceptible to infection.

 Untreated, this infection can penetrate the bone around the teeth, resulting in movement, problems with alignment, loosening, and in extreme cases can lead to teeth falling out or needing to be removed.

 Beyond making a person more susceptible to gum disease, diabetes also has the potential to affect blood glucose control, thus contributing to the further progression of the condition.

-Another oral problem associated to diabetes includes: dry mouth, which can cause soreness, ulcers, infections and cavities.
+A separate oral problem associated with diabetes is dry mouth, which can lead to soreness, ulcers, infections and cavities.